rudymatela/fitspec/black/README.md

 	Conjectures based on at most 1000 test cases for each of 500 mutant variations:
 	[2,3] ==> [1]     99% killed (possible+)

-We could go on, but *at this point, you got the point*.
+We could go on, but *at this point, you probably got how it works*.
 As an exercise you can try to improve our property-set over `sort` by killing the above mutant by adding a new property.
 Later, you can try to improve the results by increasing the time limit (`minimumTime = 10` on args).

 ### To analyse minimality and completeness of property-sets